grongierisc/formation-template/README.md

         return
 ```
-It is advised to make the target and the api url variables ( see OnInit )
+It is advised to make the target and the api url variables ( see OnInit ).<br>
-After get the information in the `r` variable, it is needed to extract the information in json, which will make `dat` a dict, using dat.items it is possible to iterate on the patient and its info directly.<br>
+After the `requests.get`putting the information in the `r` variable, it is needed to extract the information in json, which will make `dat` a dict.<br>
+Using dat.items it is possible to iterate on the patient and its info directly.<br>
-We then create our object patient and put `val` into a str into the patient.infos variable.<br>
+We then create our object patient and put `val` into a string into the `patient.infos` variable using `json.dumps` that transform any json data to string.<br>
 Then, we create the request `msg` which is a `msg.PatientRequest` to call our process.

 ### 12.3.3. bp